Md7tz/Running-Lizard/README.md

 4. [Done] Add a popup message upon winning/losing with a retry prompt with the keystroke R (Keystroke Added without popup)
 5.  instantiate more than one fruit(red apple) as an array of objects with randomized position
 6.  instatiate one poisonous apple at a time (no array of objects needed)
-7. Fix First couple of tiles that has color filling issue
+7. [DONE] Fix First couple of tiles that has color filling issue
 8. [DONE] Change lizard color to blend
 9. [DONE] Add controls UI for the player
 10. [DONE] Set max score to be 300 when the lizard reaches length of 32